VivekDahiya10/SpotifyRecommendationSystem/README.md

 └── requirements.txt   <- The requirements file for reproducing the analysis environment.
 ```
 ## Future Scope and Limitations
-1. This system has limited number of songs and in english language only.This can be extended to other langauages.
+1. This system has limited number of songs and only in english language.The dataset can be extended to other langauages.
-2. This app can be deployed on online platforms.
+2. This app can be deployed on online hosting platforms.
 3. The model can be trained on new inputs that the user enters and the dataset can updated.
 4. A larger dataset can be taken in order to get better results in a wide range of genres.